znhy1024/HEARD/README.md

 # Early Rumor Detection Using Neural Hawkes Process with a New Benchmark Dataset (Accepted at NAACL 2022)

+> [!NOTE]
+> ### We additionally provide the tree structure of each conversation, along with timestamps and post embeddings for research purposes.
+See Section BEARD Dataset (Supplementary Materials).

 This is the official repository of EArly Rumor Detection (EARD) model HEARD and the early detection benchmark dataset BEARD.

 - BEARD is the first EARD-oriented dataset, collected by including early-stage information relevant to the concerned claims from a fact-checking website [Snopes](https://www.snopes.com/fact-check/).
 BEARD contains 1,198 rumors and non-rumors reported during 2015/03-2021/01 with around 3.3 million relevant posts.